ldpape/iOLS/README.md

 # iOLS_OLS : Iterated Ordinary Least Squares (iOLS) using the "reg" function for any delta>0

 # /!\ Still preliminary : use at your own risk.
-To install this code into Stata, run the following :
+To install this code into Stata, run the following (requires at least Stata 14) :

 >cap ado uninstall iOLS_OLS